samcofer/sol-eng-docker/k8s.md

 Unfortunately, I have travelled down a deep dark hole related to NFS.
 My aim: NFS server in a docker container.
 A handful of people say it is possible.
 I have successfully achieved read and modify files, but _create file_ fails for some crazy reason.

+**UPDATE:** This turns out to have been a "Mac" thing.
+Apparently `no_root_squash` is not understood on Mac... so don't use it in your NFS config!

 Debugging Overview:
 - Try different protocols (`-t nfs`, `-t nfs4`)
 - Try different options (`-o vers=4`, `-o nolock`)